raymondkiu/fqtk/README.md

 # fqtk: a FASTQ toolkit to perform common tasks on FASTQ reads
 Rename FASTQ identifiers, print FASTQ statistics and convert FASTQ to FASTA.
-This program is written in Bash.
+This program is written in AWK/Bash.

 ## Usage
 ```